Cantilevered-Marshmallow/trends/README.md

 ## Deployment

-Clone this repo down into your Go workspace and refer to its path in `server/docker-compose.yml` in the [Marshmallow repo](https://github.com/Cantilevered-Marshmallow/marshmallow).
+Clone this repo down into your Go workspace and refer to its path in `server/docker-compose.yml` in the [main repo](https://github.com/Cantilevered-Marshmallow/marshmallow).

 Deployment with the parts of the app is fully handled by docker.
 Refer to the README on the [main repo](https://github.com/Cantilevered-Marshmallow/marshmallow) for more information.